Last updated on January 2nd, 2020 at 10:08 am

 The canoe and kayak trail on the Blackwater River is another draw.
-It’s easy to explore: The park rents canoes for $25 for the day or $5 an hour, and plenty of never-before-paddlers were giving it a try the day we visited.
+It’s easy to explore: The park concessionaire rents canoes, kayaks and stand up paddleboards for $25 for two hours or $60 per day.
+Plenty of never-before-paddlers were giving it a try the day we visited.
 We spent three hours on the river in a rented canoe and paddled under a twisting, deep-green mangrove canopy to Mud Bay, where we turned around and paddled back.

 If you are looking for a longer paddle, you can do the whole 13.6 mile round-trip, which generally requires camping at a primitive camp site on one of the rare strips of higher ground called Grocery Place.
 (To register to camp or rent a canoe, register at the ranger station.)
 Visitors in kayaks and canoes should check the tides.
 Mud Bay becomes an impassable mud bay at low tide.

 Our kayak trip was pretty and pleasant, but the scenery is unvarying and, to our surprise, wildlife was scarce.
-We were happy with our few hours on the river.
 The 13.6 mile trail might be good for those looking for a wilderness experience and the challenge of a longer paddle.